 More international students are flocking to China than ever before, with over 440,000 foreigners studying in China in 2016.
 China also sends more of its students abroad than any other country.
 Learn more about China’s role in international education with this ChinaPower exclusive.

 After decades of near double-digit growth, Chinese leaders have turned to using turbo-charged stimulus financing to maintain moderate growth.
-However, China’s credit expansion has contributed to growing financial vulnerabilities that could threaten the long-term health of its economy.
+However, China’s credit expansion has contributed to growing financial vulnerabilities.
 Learn more about China’s debt concerns with this ChinaPower exclusive.

 As a vital artery of trade for many of the world’s largest economies, the South China Sea has garnered significant attention.
 Reports on the South China Sea frequently misrepresent the value of trade that annually transits the waterway.
 Learn more about trade flows in the region with this ChinaPower exclusive.